 The Microgrid Systems Lab can provide a rich range of training, testing, and experimental facilities for in-house projects and other users, including those to be developed at its headquarters site in Santa Fe, New Mexico, and by facilitating relationships with its Members‘ resources.

-Planned facilities include a functional advanced microgrid on the Santa Fe Community College campus, now under development; a modeling and simulation environment; offices and meeting rooms; an adjunct research park, to house affiliated businesses and startups; and microgrid testing and validation capabilities.
+Planned facilities include an advanced campus-wide microgrid, now under development; a modeling and simulation environment; offices and meeting rooms; an adjunct research park, to house affiliated businesses and startups; and microgrid testing and validation capabilities.

 The testing and validation facilities will be capable of rigorous testing of microgrid components, modules, sub-systems, and complete systems under varying conditions, including climate and environment.
 As many types of generation as possible will be represented (e.g., solar, wind, biomass, geothermal), with a total capacity estimated at up to 40 megawatts.